 “When a document is sent by fax it converts into binary code (1s and 0s), sent to the network and reassembled on the other end.
 Hacking requires direct manual access to the telephone line, and if a file were intercepted it would present itself as nothing but noise, making it virtually impossible to interpret or read.

 Other than using fax, you should also review your company’s policy to mobile communications.
 If your staff uses mobile devices for work purposes it’s okay but, there need to be restrictions on the information devices because they can get access.
-You should aware of whether devices are being taken home.
 Clear the guidelines for when IT departments would clean the device.